Veep season 4: Plot

 After Selina's team successfully convinces her that the Families First bill is too big a political liability, they scramble to get the votes needed to make sure it will fail.
 A flu-ridden Selina directs their activities while sick in bed.
 Gary publicly meets with Dan and Amy and agrees to pay them to lobby against the bill.
 The episode "Testimony" depicts the staffers undergoing congressional hearings regarding the campaign's data breach, during which they each scapegoat Bill Ericsson.
 Selina takes steps to end Catherine's engagement to Jason, a 35-year-old political consultant.

 The season finale ("Election Night") follows Selina and her team on election night.
 Jonah and Richard manage the Meyer-James rally, and Jonah turns his debacle with Teddy into a testicular health awareness campaign.
 Her running mate, Tom James, requests that she make him Treasury Secretary in addition to vice president if they win.
 After poor results prompt Selina to nearly concede, she and O'Brien tie for electoral college votes (269 each), which triggers the 20th Amendment and an impending vote by the House of Representatives.
-The episode discusses the possibility that in the case of another tie, the vice president of the Senate would become president, who happens to be her running mate, Tom James.
+The episode discusses the possibility that in the case of another tie, the Senate's selection for vice president would become president, likely to be James.